Last updated on April 30th, 2020 at 07:43 am

 Sign up to receive a free email in your inbox with each new recipe:

-A: Yes, you can!
+Yes, you can!
 Bake them on a regular baking sheet in the oven at 350F for 15 minutes or until the bacon is cooked through.
-Check on it frequently!
+Cooking times will vary so check on them frequently!

 If you love this Easy Bacon Wrapped Shrimp Recipe as much as I do, please write a five-star review, and be sure to help me share on Facebook and Pinterest!